2.2.9 Change File Permissions

 Save the file and exit nano.

-This setting (forwarding) can be omitted if you are using a tap device, since tap devices are already bridged to the client_vpn LAN in file "/etc/config/network".
+This setting (forwarding) can be omitted if you are using a tap device, since tap devices are already bridged to the "client_vpn" LAN / bridge in file "/etc/config/network".

 For detailed information regarding these and other configuration settings in file "/etc/config/firewall", consult the OpenWrt Firewall Documentation.